This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is strep throat diagnosed?

-Your caregiver will swab the back of your throat to test for strep bacteria.
-You may get the results in minutes or days.
+Your healthcare provider will swab the back of your throat to test for strep bacteria.
+You may get the results in minutes or the swab may be sent to a lab for further tests.

 How is strep throat treated?

 You will need antibiotic medicine to treat your strep throat.
 You should feel better within 2 to 3 days after you start antibiotics.
-Take your antibiotics until they are gone, even if you feel better.
-Do this unless your caregiver says it is okay to stop your antibiotics.
 You may return to work or school 24 hours after you start antibiotics.

 How can I manage my symptoms?

-- Gargle with a small amount of warm salt water.
-Mix 1 teaspoon of salt and 1 cup of warm water to make salt water.
+- Gargle with salt water.
+Mix ¼ teaspoon salt in a 1 cup of warm water and gargle.
+This may help reduce swelling in your throat.

 How do I prevent the spread of strep throat?